 For 27 years, Ghost Ranch has hosted leaders in the Church, international affairs, politics and social justice organizations in annual discussion regarding moral issues facing church and society.
 This year in Signs of the Times Fostering Watershed Discipleship we build on the theme of Eco-Spirituality bringing together biologists, a poet and medical anthropologist, musicians, theologians, educators and community leaders.

 “El agua es vida’ translated from Spanish means ‘water is life.’
 In the high desert of Northern New Mexico, water is not just a natural resource, it is a feature of culture, tradition, community, and the partnerships that sustain life.
-The high desert of northern New Mexico is an artifact of a great ancient sea and the catalytic forces that shaped
+The high desert of northern New Mexico is an artifact of a great ancient sea and the catalytic forces that shaped this place.

-Wallace J Nichols, Dr. Wallace “J.” Nichols, called “Keeper of the Sea” by GQ Magazine and “a visionary” by Outside Magazine is an innovative, silo-busting, entrepreneurial scientist, movement maker, renown marine biologist, voracious Earth and idea explorer, wild water advocate, bestselling author, sought-after lecturer, and fun-loving Dad.
+Wallace J Nichols, Dr. Wallace “J.” Nichols, called “Keeper of the Sea” by GQ Magazine and “a visionary” by Outside Magazine is an innovative, silo-busting, entrepreneurial scientist, movement maker, renown marine biologist, voracious Earth and idea explorer, wild water advocate, bestselling author, a sought-after lecturer, and fun-loving Dad.
 He is sea turtle biologist and author of New York Times bestseller, Blue Mind: The Surprising Science That Shows How Being Near, In, On, or Under Water Can Make You Happier, Healthier, More Connected, and Better at What You Do.

 His experiences as a field research scientist, government consultant, founder and director of numerous businesses and nonprofit organizations, teacher, mentor, parent, and advisor all support his quest to build a stronger and more diverse blue movement.
 For more information, see wallacejnichols.org